About Daniel Asa Rose

-His first novel, FLIPPING FOR IT, a black comedy about divorce, was a New York Times New and Noteworthy Paperback.
-In 2002, he published, HIDING PLACES: A Father and his Sons Retrace Their Family’s Escape From the Holocaust, a nonfiction saga that intermingles a taut current-day search for the hiding places that saved his family in World War II with memories of the author’s own hiding places growing up in WASP 1950s Connecticut -- a book that earned starred reviews in both Publishers Weekly (“brilliant”) and Kirkus (“remarkable”).
-Cynthia Ozick called it “a moving, elating, saddening, charming, very American memoir,” and renowned critic Robert Brustein called it “unquestionably among the finest works of literature about the fate of European Jews during and after World War II.”
+His first novel, Flipping For It, a black comedy about divorce, was a New York Times New and Noteworthy Paperback.
+In 2002, he published Hiding Places: A Father and his Sons Retrace Their Family’s Escape From the Holocaust, a nonfiction saga that intermingles a taut current-day search for the hiding places that saved his family in World War II with memories of the author’s own hiding places growing up in suburban 1950s Connecticut.
+It earned starred reviews in both Publishers Weekly (“brilliant”) and Kirkus (“remarkable”).
+Cynthia Ozick called it “a moving, elating, saddening, charming, very American memoir,” and critic Robert Brustein called it “unquestionably among the finest works of literature about the fate of European Jews during and after World War II.”

-“A highly entertaining and dramatic speaker” (CNN) and the grateful recipient of an NEA fellowship, Daniel has published book reviews in Vanity Fair and The New York Times Book Review; short stories in Partisan Review and Ploughshares; essays in The Wall Street Journal and The New York Times Magazine; adventure tales in Outside and Playboy; author interviews in New York Magazine and The Washington Post Book World; travel articles in Esquire and Conde Nast Traveler; and humor pieces in GQ and The North American Review.
+A recipient of an NEA fellowship, Rose has published numerous book reviews in Vanity Fair and The New York Times Book Review; short stories in Partisan Review and Ploughshares; essays in The Wall Street Journal and The New York Times Magazine; features in Outside and Playboy; interviews in The New York Magazine and The Washington Post Book World; travel articles in Esquire and Conde Nast Traveler; and humor pieces in GQ and The North American Review.

 He was formerly the Writer-in-Residence at Western Connecticut State University’s MFA program.